michaelpq/michaelpq.github.io/manuals/arch-linux/installation-2/installation/index.markdown

     loadkeys layout

+Or set up the locale like this with localectl (more useful when using for example xorg coupled with awesome).

+    localctl set-x11-keymap layout jp106

+Then check its status.

+    localectl status

 All the available layers are located in /usr/share/kbd/keymaps/.
 For example in my case, the Japanese keyboard is jp106.